buildkite/docs/pages/apis/rest_api/pipelines.md

   <tr>
     <th><code>slug</code></th>
     <td>
       <p>A custom identifier for the pipeline.
 This slug will be used as the pipeline's URL path.
-If not provided when the pipeline name is updated, the slug will be automatically generated from the new pipeline name.
-If the pipeline name is not updated, the existing slug will remain unchanged.<br>
+It can only contain alphanumeric characters or dashes and cannot begin with a dash.<br>
-      The slug may only contain alphanumeric characters or dashes, and cannot begin with a dash.</p>
+      The slug updates whenever the pipeline name changes.
+If you don't provide a slug when you update the pipeline name, the slug will be automatically generated from the new pipeline name.</p>
       <p><em>Example:</em> <code>"my-custom-pipeline-slug"</code></p>
     </td>
   </tr>